hubplanner/API/Sections/webhooks.md

+# Webhooks
+You can use Hub Planners webhooks to tap into real time events that are triggered in the Hub Planner application and use those events in other third party softwares.
+A simple example of usage could be when a New Project is created in Hub Planner, you want to create that project in another service.
+You can apply this concept to the support events below.

-## Creating a new web hook
+## Creating a New Webhook

-To use web hooks functionality you need to subscribe to first choosen event.
-Below url and example how to create such a subscription.
+To use the webhooks functionality you first need to subscribe to the choosen event.
+Below is a url and example of how to create such a subscription.

 ```
 POST /subscription
 ```
-With request body in JSON format.
+With the request body passed in JSON format.

 ```
 {